harena-app-dev/anything-game/README.md

 # Moddable Javascript Game
 - ECS pattern
 	- automatic registration of components and systems
+	- easy multiplayer
 		- automatic synchronization of components with observers
-	- synchronization of systems with automatically-generated remote-procedure-calls
+		- automatically-generated remote-procedure functions for your systems
 - React for UI
 - ThreeJS for rendering
 - NextJS for frontend